aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-images/working-with-image-placement/_index.md

 - ImagePlacementAbsorber performs image usage search as the ImagePlacement objects collection.
 - ImagePlacement provides the members Resolution and Rectangle that return actual image placement values.

-The next code snippet also works with a new graphical [Aspose.Drawing](/pdf/net/drawing/) interface.
+The next code snippet also works with [Aspose.Drawing](/pdf/net/drawing/) library.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET